AyrA/BinEdLegacy/README.md

 If a process has a file open for writing it becomes globally inaccessible for read, write, rename and delete.
 If share mode is enabled, files are opened in a mode that allows other processes to open this file too, provided that the second process can handle that mode too.

+**Share mode only has an effect on files opened after it has been enabled**